 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by Orbit on October 25, 2011 and has 207 pages.
+urban fantasy that was published by Orbit on October 25, 2011 and has 207 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Hunter’s Prayer, Redemption Alley, Flesh Circus, Heaven's Spite, The Demon's Librarian, Dead Man Rising, Steelflower, The Devil’s Right Hand, Saint City Sinners, To Hell and Back, Death's Excellent Vacation, Chicks Kick Butt, Dark and Stormy Knights, Storm Watcher, Fire Watcher, Cloud Watcher, Mindhealer, The Iron Wyrm Affair, The Red Plague Affair, Dark Watcher, To Hell and Back

 Sixth and last in the Jill Kismet urban fantasy series revolving around a hunter who works with the police in Santa Luz, New Mexico.

 Damn, Saintcrow really kept me wondering up to the very end.
 I was very happy that Jill had actually managed to survive, er, come back from events in Heaven’s Spite, although Perry certainly was scary to see!
 That demon was just manic!

 I rather wish we had gotten more details about the war that had erupted in the months Jill was dead.
 I totally hadn’t expected that happening.
 I certainly hadn’t expected the allies who appeared either.

 On the whole, I was a tiny bit disappointed as I didn’t have the same depth of feeling for the characters this time.
 To be fair, it could be me holding myself back simply because I knew this was the last in the series and I’m going to miss Jill and Saul; I think it’s their warehouse home…